Tips to Improve Air Quality at Home

 Learn more about what’s in the air we breathe

-Do you think you know what’s in that air or how to improve it?
+In fact, most people spend about 90% of their life indoors, but if you were asked what's in the air you breathe – would you know?
 Test your knowledge and see if you know more than the people in this video.

 How to improve filtration: